Mapping the Two-Component Atomic Fermi Gas to the Nuclear Shell-Model: Shell Model Monte Carlo Method

-Here we review the Auxiliary-field Monte Carlo method for the fermionic many-body problem.
-In the context of the nuclear shell-model this approach is known as the Shell-Model Monte Carlo (SMMC) method \cite{koonin1997}.
-This method is based on a linearization of the two-body part of the Hamiltonian using the Hubbard-Stratonovich transformation.
-Here we adopt a formulation of this transformation starting from a general Hamiltonian which is explicitly time-reversal invariant:
+Quantum Monte Carlo methods have been extensively used in the study of strongly interacting many-body problems (see f.x.
+Ref.~\cite{carlson2012} and references therein).
+An example is the Auxilary-field Monte Carlo (AFMC) approach of Zhang and collaborators~\cite{zhang1995,zhang2003}.
+The AFMC method have been used to calculate zero- and finite-temperature properties of the unitary Fermi gas on a lattice~\cite{lee2006,bulgac2006}.
+As an alternative to the lattice representation, the AFMC is also formulated within the configuration-interaction nuclear shell-model.
+This approach is known as the the Shell-Model Monte Carlo (SMMC) method and has been widely employed in nuclear physics~\cite{lang1993,alhassid1994,koonin1997} and more recently in the study of trapped cold atoms~\cite{zinner2008,chris2012,mukherjee2013}.
+The SMMC approach is based on a linearization of the two-body part of the Hamiltonian using the Hubbard-Stratonovich transformation~\cite{hubbard1959}.
+Here we adopt a formulation of this transformation starting from a general Hamiltonian, which can be written in a manifestly time-reversal invariant form:

 where $O_\alpha$ are one-body operators in a convenient basis and the $V_\alpha$ are real numbers.
 The bars denote time-reversed operators.
-The SMMC approach uses the Hubbard-Stratonovich (HS) transformation to linearize the many-body evolution operator $e^{-\beta H}$, where $\beta^{-1}$ may be interpreted as the temperature in the (grand)canonical ensemble.
+The SMMC approach relies on the Hubbard-Stratonovich (HS) transformation to linearize the many-body evolution operator $e^{-\beta H}$, where $\beta^{-1}$ may be interpreted as the temperature in the (grand)canonical ensemble.
 We first divide $\beta$ into $N_t$ time slices so that we can express individual terms at different time slices in $e^{-\beta H}=\left[ e^{-\Delta\beta H} \right]^{N_t}$ as \begin{widetext}